What is negative gearing and how does it work?

 What investment property expenses can be claimed as tax deductions?

-The ATO’s website provides a full list of which rental property expenses may and may not be considered ‘tax-deductible’.
-On the other hand, the ATO advises that investors can’t claim other costs that they don’t actually incur, such as utility bills paid by their tenants.
+The ATO’s website provides a full list of rental property expenses that may and may not be considered ‘tax-deductible’.

 Pros and cons of negative gearing

-As with any tax or investment strategy, there are some potential drawbacks, as well as potential benefits, to negative gearing.
+As with any tax or investment strategy, there are potential benefits and drawbacks to negative gearing, including:

 Pros